What is an Audit Report Qualified Opinion?

 - In cases where the Auditors doubts the genuineness of certain financial data reported by the business.

-Let’s understand with the help of a few circumstances which can result in an Auditor expressing a Qualified Opinion.
+Let’s understand with the help of a few examples which can result in an Auditor expressing a Qualified Opinion.

 Under-Reporting of Provisions